“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

-However, scientifically, “alterations in a nucleotide sequence of a DNA or gene which causes genetic abnormalities are known as mutations.”
+Scientifically, “alterations in a nucleotide sequence of a DNA or gene which causes genetic abnormalities are known as mutations.”

-Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations happen in a genome.
+Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations that happen in a genome.
 Some mutations are acquired, only occur after birth through some mutagens, for example, cancer.

 Interestingly, scientists have developed several strategies to correct gene mutations known as gene therapy.

 A faulty or non-functional gene can be replaced by the wild type one using the gene therapy approach.

 Scientists use several vehicles known as vectors to transfer genes into live cells.
 Those are viral or non-vectors.